Sentiments-of-Bundestag/graphenauswertung/README.md

 ### `persons/messages`

-returns all messages from group4 database
+returns all messages from group4 database.
+The messages are not aggregated in any way.

 #### Query Parameters